With so many deals and coupon sites out there, finding discounts is easier than ever.

 If you want to get involved in the discussions, you don’t even have to sign up – just use your Amazon ID to log in.

-As an alternative to Facebook, it’s a great way to get involved in community opinions.
+As an alternative to Facebook, it’s a great way to get involved in community opinions as well.

 This is a comprehensive deal portal and has incorporated several other deal sites during its history.

-Deal News tends to concentrate on electronics and clothing, and has great search facilities to find just what you want.
+Deal News tends to concentrate on electronics and clothing, and has great search functions that help you find what you want quickly and easily.